-"Nothing," I told her, hearing the weariness in my tone and reminding myself I was a bad liar.
+"Nothing," I told her, hearing the weariness in my tone and reminding me I was a bad liar.
 I had slept awful last night, worse than the nights the bats had terrorized me.
-But instead of taking the day off like I'd originally requested, I had decided to come in and not leave her shorthanded instead.
+But instead of taking the day off like I'd originally requested, I had decided to come in and not leave her short-handed instead.